EMERGING MARKETS-Stocks, currencies recover after brief dip following strong U.S. jobs data

 By Susan Mathew

-July 8 (Reuters) - Emerging market currencies and stocks cut some gains on Friday after a much stronger than expected rise in U.S. payrolls firmed the case for another big interest rate hike by the Federal Reserve, but they were soon back at pre-data levels.
+July 8 (Reuters) - Emerging market currencies and stocks rose on Friday, shurgging off brief losses made after a much stronger-than-expected rise in U.S. payrolls firmed the case for another big interest rate hike by the Federal Reserve.

 The Fed's move has been anticipated.
-Traders' bets of a 75 basis points increase rose to 97.7% versus 91.5% before the release of the data, according to CME Group's Fedwatch tool.
-U.S. nonfarm payrolls rose by 372,000 jobs last month, data showed, versus an estimated rise of 268,000 jobs, per a Reuters poll.
+Traders' bets of a 75- basis pointincreasethis month rose up to 97.7% versus 91.5% before the release of the data, according to CME Group's Fedwatch tool.

+The expectation feeds into worries that the tightening cycle might push the U.S. economy into recession, the effects of which will ripple across most markets in the developing world.

+Higher U.S. rates also lessen the appeal for riskier assets as the dollar gains.
+FRX/

 MSCI's index of emerging market currencies index .MIEM00000CUS edged up 0.1% after dipping briefly into the red following the data, while its shares counterpart .MSCIEF was last up 0.5%.